How do I manually update apps on Android?

 - If presented, review App Permissions then tap Accept to proceed with app update.

-Why are my apps not updating on my Android?
+Why are the apps on my phone not updating?

 Solution 1 – Clear cache and data from the Play Store app